Curves in the disc, the type B braid group, and the type B zigzag algebra: Main Theorem

-We start by recalling the constructions and results shown in \cite{KhoSei} for admissable curves, which can be extended easily to admissable multicurves.
-Note that we use $L_A$ in place of $L$ in \cite{KhoSei} to differentiate between the maps for type $A$ and type $B$ later on.
-Let $\ddot{c}$ be a bigraded admissable curve.
+Here we state the constructions and results shown in \cite[Section 4]{KhoSei}, which can be easily extended to admissible multicurves.
+Note that we added a subscript $L_A$ instead of $L$ used in \cite{KhoSei} to differentiate between type $A$ and type $B$ later on.
+Let $\ddot{c}$ be a bigraded admissible curve in normal form.
 We associate to $\ddot{c}$ an object $L_A(\ddot{c})$ in the category $\Kom^b(\Aa_{2n-1}$-$\text{p$_{r}$g$_{r}$mod})$.
 Start by defining $L_A(\ddot{c})$ as a bigraded $\Aa_{2n-1}$-module: